Harry Waites

-Harry Waites, sometimes also called Jim Waites, was an English football coach active in the Netherlands in the 1920s.
+Harry Waites, sometimes also called Jim Waites (8 June 1878 – October 1938), was an English football coach active in the Netherlands in the 1920s.

 Career

 Waites, who was a rugby player in his youth, spent World War I in an open Prisoner-of-War camp in the Netherlands, alongside footballer Arnold Birch.
 After the war ended in 1918, Waites became a coach of Be Quick, winning the league title in 1920.
-Waites managed the Dutch national side in 1921, and later managed Dutch club side Feyenoord between 1924 and 1925, before returning to England.
+Waites managed the Dutch national side in 1921, and later managed Dutch club side Feyenoord between 1924 and 1925 (national league championship 1924), before returning to England.